On the Representation Collapse of Sparse Mixture of Experts: Related Work

 \section{Related Work}

 \paragraph{SMoE for Large-Scale Models} Sparse Mixture-of-Experts (SMoE) models are introduced by~\citet{smoe}, which extends mixture of experts \citep{jacobs1991adaptive,jordan1994hierarchical} with conditional computation~\citep{bengio2013estimating,bengio2015conditional} techniques.
 Taking advantage of computational computation, SMoE enables a massive increase in model capacity while maintaining computational efficiency.
 To explore the potential of SMoE, recent studies apply SMoE in a wide range of machine learning problems such as machine translation~\citep{gshard}, image classification~\citep{riquelme2021scaling}, speech recognition~\citep{kumatani2021building}.
 In addition to the supervised learning scenario, there has been work on exploring SMoE under the pre-training-fine-tuning paradigm, and observing discrepancies between strong pre-training quality and poor fine-tuning performance~\citep{switch,artetxe2021efficient,stmoe}.
-Besides, the scaling behaviors of \our{} are also studied~\citep{clark2022unified,du2021glam}.
+Besides, the scaling behaviors of SMoE are also studied~\citep{clark2022unified,du2021glam}.

-\paragraph{SMoE Routing Algorithms} Recent studies focus on exploring the token assignment algorithms for SMoE routing.
+\paragraph{SMoE Routing Algorithms} Many recent studies explore the token assignment algorithms for SMoE routing.
 BASE layers~\citep{base_layers} formulate the token routing problem as a linear assignment problem.
-Hash Layers~\citep{hash_layers} employ a parameter-free assignment algorithm that routes tokens by hashing. \citet{choice_rout} let each expert select top-k tokens rather than distribute tokens to experts. \citet{stablemoe} propose to freeze the routing function in order to address the routing fluctuation problem.
+Hash Layers~\citep{hash_layers} employ a parameter-free assignment algorithm that routes tokens by hashing. \citet{choice_rout} let each expert select top-k tokens rather than distribute tokens to experts. \citet{stablemoe} propose to freeze the routing function in order to relieve routing fluctuation.
 These methods focus on the assignment algorithm in routing, but our routing algorithm focuses on improving the underlying routing scoring metric, which is still under-explored.

+\paragraph{Representation Collapse} Representation collapse, also termed neural collapse, is the degeneration of the representations during the training of neural networks.
+Several studies observe that the within-class variation of the representations in classification networks becomes negligible at the terminal phase of training~\citep{papyan2020prevalence,nc2021geometric,tirer2022extended}.
+Besides, this phenomenon has also been observed in language model fine-tuning~\citep{aghajanyan2021better}, and visual representation learning~\citep{chen2021exploring,pmlr-v139-ermolov21a,cl:nc:iclr22}.
+These studies focus on densely-activated neural networks.
+In this work, we point out the representation collapse issue in SMoE models.